Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 #### 2. Grant Backend Processor App the Azure Service Bus Data Receiver Role

-We will be using a `system-assigned` identity with a role assignments to grant our Backend Processor App the `Azure Service Bus Data Receiver` role which will allow it to receive messages from Service Bus queues and subscriptions.
+We will be using a `system-assigned` managed identity with a role assignments to grant our Backend Processor App the `Azure Service Bus Data Receiver` role which will allow it to receive messages from Service Bus queues and subscriptions.

 You can read more about `Azure built-in roles for Azure Service Bus` [here](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-managed-service-identity#azure-built-in-roles-for-azure-service-bus){target=_blank}.